LaurierCS/Mnimi/README.md

 - [ ] Improve the styling on mobile devices
 - [ ] Create “Recently Studied” component
 - [ ] Address the background z-index issues on the deck page
-- [ ] Generate a new SECRET_KEY and load from .env
 - [ ] Style the card on the deck page
 - [ ] Add search functionality
 - [ ] Add forgot password functionality